Supported Question Types

 [

-{ "id": "do-you-have-right-to-work-in-the-uk", "value": "Yes" },
+{ "id": "previous-work-experience", "value": "Yes" },

-{ "id": "are-you-resident-in-the-uk", "value": "No" }
+{ "id": "previous-work-experience", "value": "No" },

 ]